ddnexus/pagy/docs/how-to.md

 !!!warning Performance affected!
 The above overridden method is quite slower than the original because it passes through the rails helpers.
-However that gets mitigated by the internal usage of `pagy_create_anchor_lambda` which calls the method only once even in the presence of many pages.
+However that gets mitigated by the internal usage of `pagy_anchor_lambda` which calls the method only once even in the presence of many pages.
 !!!

 ==- POST with page links